DataDog/integrations-extras/split-rum/README.md

 1. Update your Browser RUM SDK version to 4.25.0 or later.
 2. Initialize the RUM SDK and configure the `enableExperimentalFeatures` initialization parameter with `["feature_flags"]`.
-3. Initialize Split SDK and create an impression listener, reporting feature flag evaluations to Datadog using the following snippet of code:
+3. Initialize the Split SDK and create an impression listener to report feature flag evaluations to Datadog using the following snippet of code:

 ```javascript